KmolYuan/Pyslvs-UI/docs/synthesis.md

 The layout system may cause the adjacency of some graphs to unclear or even can't draw some graphs.
-Don't worry, the expression will still working with the graph checking and other mechanisms.
+Don't worry, the expression will still work with the graph checking and other mechanisms.

 ## Structure Collections